Federated Clustering: An Unsupervised Cluster-Wise Training for Decentralized Data Distributions: Introduction

-Recent advancements in Unsupervised Federated Learning (UFL) have started to address significant challenges in handling unlabeled data \citep{Ji2021Feb,Jin2023Mar}.
-Two primary approaches are evident.
-First, the integration of Federated Learning (FL) with Unsupervised Representation Learning (URL) is aimed at learning useful data representations through self-supervised methods within a federated setting.
-Self-supervised methods extended to decentralized contexts improve privacy and network utilization but require high computational resources that edge devices in FL systems often lack.
+In many real-world applications, labeled data is scarce or unavailable, and labeling is prohibitively expensive.
+This highlights the need for expanding FL to unsupervised learning settings \citep{kairouz2021advances}, raising significant challenges in the learning process due to the lack of explicit guidance from labels.
+Recent advancements in Unsupervised Federated Learning (UFL) have explored two main directions~\citep{Ji2021Feb,Jin2023Mar}.
+First, the integration of Federated Learning (FL) with Unsupervised Representation Learning (URL), typically through self-supervised learning frameworks such as contrastive learning or predictive coding.
+These approaches aim to extract general-purpose feature representations from decentralized data without relying on labels.
+Although effective in enhancing downstream performance, they often require deep architectures, negative sampling strategies, and large batch sizes—resulting in high computational and memory demands that are not well-suited for resource-constrained edge devices commonly found in FL systems.
 Second, the clustering of unlabeled data within a federated framework, known as Federated Clustering (FC), whose goal is to identify patterns and group samples with similar features without data centralization, thereby maintaining data privacy and locality.

-This work falls into Federated Clustering.
-This topic is relatively underexplored compared to Unsupervised Representation Learning, especially NN-based solutions, where FL is more prominent.
-Existing approaches in FC often carry significant limitations, such as reliance on traditional algorithms like $K$-means~\citep{dennisHeterogeneityWinOneShot2021}, and simplistic assumptions about data distribution or datasets and a limited number of clusters~\citep{gosh2020IFCA,dennisHeterogeneityWinOneShot2021}.
-The most relevant works and further discussions on these methodologies are presented in Section~\ref{sec:fc:related}.

-This work introduces a more generalized approach that mirrors real-world scenarios in a more accurate way with respect to the state of the art.
-We assume a system where each client contains data from multiple data distributions (or categories)\footnote{In this context, terms \textit{category} and \textit{data distribution} are used interchangeably throughout this document}, referred to as local $K$.
-Additionally, clients may share data distributions but do not share overlapping data samples.
-Consider, for example, a group of hospitals, each possessing unlabeled data related to various diseases.
-They aim to collaborate in a learning process without directly exchanging patient data in order to determine whether there are common diseases present among their patients.
-Therefore, we leverage the Federated Learning protocol to identify all the common categories within the system, which we refer to as the global $K$.
+Among the two approaches, Federated Clustering (FC) remains significantly less studied and our work specifically addresses this gap.
+Existing works rely on extending traditional clustering algorithms such as $K$-means~\citep{dennis2021heterogeneity-kfed} or make restrictive assumptions about data distributions (e.g., fixed/limited number of clusters to discover), limiting their applicability in real-world scenarios~\citep{gosh2020IFCA,dennis2021heterogeneity-kfed}.
+In this regard, Section~\ref{sec:related} provides a detailed discussion of related work.